 Brighton is a very small town located in the state of Tennessee.
 With a population of 2,996 people and two constituent neighborhoods, Brighton is the 188th largest community in Tennessee.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brighton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Brighton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brighton are a mix of both white- and blue-collar jobs.
 Overall, Brighton is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Brighton who work in office and administrative support (14.30%), healthcare (12.43%), and food service (9.13%).
+There are especially a lot of people living in Brighton who work in office and administrative support (15.26%), healthcare (11.33%), and food service (10.96%).

-As is often the case in a small town, Brighton doesn't have a public transportation system that people use for their commute.
+Brighton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Brighton is English.
 Other important languages spoken here include Spanish and Chinese.